Loss of tree canopy and gardens

 - Mental and physical wellbeing benefits

-In a warming climate, canopy trees are increasingly critical for urban resilience.
+In a warming climate, canopy trees and gardens are increasingly critical for urban resilience.

 What this means for Melbourne

-The current planning reforms enable more intensive development on residential land, but do not ensure that tree canopy is adequately protected or replaced at a meaningful scale.
+The current planning reforms enable more intensive development on residential land, but do not ensure that tree canopy and gardens are adequately protected or replaced at a meaningful scale.

-Without stronger requirements and space for mature vegetation, Melbourne risks:
+Without stronger requirements and sufficient space for mature vegetation, Melbourne risks:

 - Hotter, less shaded neighbourhoods

-Once mature canopy is lost, it cannot be quickly or easily replaced — making protection at the point of redevelopment critical.
+Once mature trees and established gardens are lost, they cannot be quickly or easily replaced — making protection at the point of redevelopment critical.